-The Western Section route is on existing lines between Bedford and Oxford, Milton Keynes and Aylesbury Vale.
+The Western Section route is located partly on existing lines and partly on a section of mothballed railway between Bedford and Oxford, Milton Keynes and Aylesbury Vale.

-Phase 2 of the Western Section covers the route from Bicester Village to Bedford (due open in 2022), and Milton Keynes to Aylesbury (due open in 2024).
+Phase 2 of the Western Section covers the route from Bicester Village to Bedford (now due to open in 2023), and Milton Keynes to Aylesbury (due open in 2024).

 The section of rail track between Claydon Junction and Bletchley has been out of use and ‘mothballed’ since the early-1990s and will be rebuilt.
 A new station will be provided at Winslow.